-On December 1, 2015, with the Eagles' season still underway (but already over for all intents and purposes) I appeared on Comcast Sportsnet's (now NBC Philadelphia's) 'The 700 Level Show,' and broke down my predictions for the Eagles' next calendar year.
-My segment begins at the 12:50 mark:
+On December 1, 2015, with the Eagles' season still underway (but already over for all intents and purposes), I was already in offseason mode:

 How'd we do?